stardustman/stardustman.github.io/2020/12/28/cs-english-words/index.md

    > Post- is used to form words that indicate that something takes place after a particular date, period, or event.
 11. pre-
    > Pre- is used to form words that indicate that something takes place before a particular date, period, or event.
+12. per se
+   > Per se means 'by itself' or 'in itself', and is used when you are talking about the qualities of one thing `considered on its own`, rather than in connection with other things. 本身，本质上
 ## q

 ## r